euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 *Plotting functionality:* The success of the ``afterplot`` plotting module is less clear at present.
 It has provided the desired plotting flexibility, as demonstrated by the ``LayerPlot`` and ``WaterfallPlot`` plot types which could not be easily replicated using Excel's plotting facilities.
 The control of style it enforces also appears to be strongly desirable in terms of reducing the effort required to obtain publication-quality plots.
 However verification of the relatively complex GUI code has proved to be difficult.
 "Verification" in this sense does not refer to a formal proof of correctness, but to a level of independent checking consistent with that applied to the actual post-processing calculations.
 Part of the difficulty with this was due to the limited internal availability of developers familiar with the GUI toolset.
 Another aspect was the decision to provide a small number of relatively general-purpose plot classes.
 This made it necessary for the plot classes to accept data in different dimensions and with a variety of options, complicating the internal logic which often involves complex array striding and reshaping.
 It may have been simpler overall to provide a larger number of less flexible plotters with simpler interfaces and fewer internal code paths.
 Testing plotting code is not straightforward but ``matplotlib``'\s own test suite has provided some useful techniques to automatically check images produced by test cases against known-good results.

 Overall, the decision to use the Python scientific software stack for this toolset has been strongly positive.
 It is anticipated that the planned successor to ``matplotlib``, ``blaze`` [Blaze]_, will provide sparse-array and other features which would permit the calculation scripts to be simpler and more efficient.
-Similarly, rationalisation of the ``matplotlib`` API is expected in future which simplify the creation of high-quality plots from Python.
+Similarly, rationalisation of the ``matplotlib`` API is expected in future which will simplify the creation of high-quality plots from Python.

 References
 ----------